Happy Halloween! Tricks & Treats for You

 Bitework doesn’t reduce bite inhibition — how annoying!

-Have you ever tried to train against a taboo?
 There are some who oppose all forms of trained protection sport and protection work, citing variously that the training is inherently abusive (it’s not), or that the dogs dislike it (obviously untrue!).
-Occasionally a protester will suggest that biting a person… Continue reading
+Occasionally a protester will suggest that biting a person in a sleeve or suit must of course reduce a dog’s bite inhibition, making it more likely that the dog will mouth or bite a person not in protective gear.